soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 2. Send an email or Microsoft Teams chat that meets the criteria you've defined in the supervision policy.
 This can be a keyword, attachment size, domain, etc.
 3. Log into your Office 365 tenant as a reviewer designated in the supervision policy.
 Navigate to **Data governance** > **Supervision** > *Your Custom Policy* > **Open** to view the report for the policy.

-## Step 6 - Set up Outlook add-in for reviewers who do not want to use Office 365 supervision dashboard or OWA to review supervised communications
+## Step 6 - Set up Outlook add-in for reviewers (Optional)
 <a name="UseOutlook"> </a>

-Reviewers that do want to use the Supervision dashboard in Office 365 or Outlook web app to review communications must install the Supervision add-in for their Outlook client.
+Reviewers that want to use Outlook instead of using the Supervision dashboard in Office 365 or Outlook web app to review communications must install the Supervision add-in for their Outlook client.

 ### Step 1: Copy the address for the supervision mailbox